Santos-Enoque/magents/README.md

 - **📋 Task Master Integration**: Automatic task assignment and tracking with AI-powered task management
 - **🔄 Instant Creation**: Smart defaults and minimal configuration - create agents in seconds
 - **🎯 Context Awareness**: Each agent knows its role, boundaries, and available resources
-- **🖥️ Dashboard View**: Monitor all agents in a unified tmux dashboard
+- **🖥️ Dashboard View**: Monitor all agents through web interface or terminal

 ## 📋 Table of Contents